Your Guide to San Francisco's Museums and Galleries | San Francisco Travel

 Chiharu Shiota: Two Home Countries

 Debuting as a solo museum exhibition in the Bay Area is this collection of work by Berlin-based Japanese contemporary artist Chiharu Shiota.
 Throughout her career, Shiota’s visual language evokes the fragility and resilience of memory through installation, sculpture, video, and performance.
-On display April 3 through July 20, special exhibition tickets required.
+On display through July 27.

 Buy Asian Art Museum Tickets